Lexing/Kubenvoy/README.md

 # Kubenvoy
-## Envoy with Kubernetes Discovery XDS & Config Auto Reload
+## Envoy with Kubernetes Discovery & config auto reloading

 Kubenvoy is an envoy distribution bundled with XDS for kubernetes, it's designed to work (mostly) as API gateway, similar to Ambassador.